HansKristian-Work/vkd3d-proton/README.md

 The profiling dumps out a binary blob which can be analyzed with `programs/vkd3d-profile.py`.
 The profile is a trivial system which records number of iterations and total ticks (ns) spent.
 It is easy to instrument parts of code you are working on optimizing.

+## Advanced shader debugging

+These features are only meant to be used by vkd3d-proton developers.
+For any builtin RenderDoc related functionality pass `-Denable_renderdoc=true` to Meson.

+ - `VKD3D_SHADER_DUMP_PATH` - path where shader bytecode is dumped.
+   Bytecode is dumped in format of `$hash.{spv,dxbc,dxil}`.
+ - `VKD3D_SHADER_OVERRIDE` - path to where overridden shaders can be found.
+   If application is creating a pipeline with `$hash` and `$VKD3D_SHADER_OVERRIDE/$hash.spv` exists, that SPIR-V file will be used instead.
+ - `VKD3D_AUTO_CAPTURE_SHADER` - If this is set to a shader hash, and the RenderDoc layer is enabled, vkd3d-proton will automatically make a capture when a specific shader is encountered.
+ - `VKD3D_AUTO_CAPTURE_COUNTS` - A comma-separated list of indices.
+This can be used to control which queue submissions to capture.
+ E.g., use `VKD3D_AUTO_CAPTURE_COUNTS=0,4,10` to capture the 0th (first submission), 4th and 10th submissions which are candidates for capturing.

+ If only `VKD3D_AUTO_CAPTURE_COUNTS` is set, any queue submission is considered for capturing.
+ If only `VKD3D_AUTO_CAPTURE_SHADER` is set, `VKD3D_AUTO_CAPTURE_COUNTS` is considered to be equal to `"0"`, i.e. a capture is only made on first encounter with the target shader.
+ If both are set, the capture counter is only incremented and considered when a submission contains the use of the target shader.